 3. Establish your ability to add value immediately

 Many executives are being solicited regularly; it can be easy to get lost in the shuffle.
 Standing out is crucial to your success.
 We’ve found that offering immediate value-add is highly effective in standing out and grabbing the attention of a prospect.
 This crucial step allows you the opportunity to engage the prospect and convey your value from the start.
-You must convey more than your process and expertise—this is being done by your competitors and is not enough to get you noticed.
-A couple of examples of how to do this include:
+You must convey more than your process and expertise — this is being done by your competitors and is not enough to get you noticed.
+A few examples of how to do this include:

-- Everyone loves to know how they stack up against their peers.
-Offering to benchmark their retirement plan peaks a prospect’s interest and encourages them to return your call, email or message.
+Everyone loves to know how they stack up against their peers.
+Offering to benchmark their retirement plan piques a prospect’s interest and encourages them to return your call, email, or message.

 4. Develop an organized plan